AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   Supports standard SSDs and ultra disks only.
 -   Offers a CPU-to-memory ratio of 1:4.
 -   Provides an ultra-high packet forwarding rate.
--   Uses 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) or Platinum 8163 \(Skylake\) processors for consistent computing performance.
+-   Uses 2.5 GHz Intel® Xeon® E5-2682 v4 \(Broadwell\) or Platinum 8163 \(Skylake\) processors for consistent computing performance.
 -   Provides high network performance based on large computing capacity.
--   Applies to the following scenarios:
+-   Scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and re-transmission of telecommunication information
     -   Enterprise-level applications of various types and sizes
     -   Small and medium-sized database systems, caches, and search clusters